aerobatic/website/content/docs/plugins/keyword-search.md

       mustacheTags: ['<%=', '%>']
 ~~~

+For a tutorial on how to use keyword-search for a Hugo site, see our blog post [Implementing full-text search for Hugo sites
+](/blog/full-text-search-for-hugo-sites/).

 ### Testing custom template locally
-In order to test your search results template locally the best approach is to hardcode some HTML in your template that matches what is output by the mustache template.
+In order to test your search results template locally the best approach is to hardcode some HTML in your template that matches the output of the mustache template.
 Then you can fine tune your HTML and CSS to get everything looking the way you like.
 Then make sure your mustache tags will emit the same HTML when populated by actual search results and comment out the hardcoded block.

 ## JSON search results
 Rather than loading a dedicated search results page, you can also execute searches via an AJAX call.
 In this model you don't need a `resultsTemplate` since your client JavaScript will be responsible for rendering the JSON response.
 In order to inform the plugin that you want back JSON rather than HTML results, you need to pass the `Accept: application/json` header.
 If you are using jQuery, you can make the call like so: